morfien101/chef-waiter/README.md

 |/_status | GET | Returns a epoch time from the time that the server was started.
 It can be used to infer a restart.
 | /healthcheck | GET | Returns a 200 OK to show that the server is online.

+## Custom Runs

+Chef waiter is able to do custom runs which allow you run recipes once without change the default run list.
+This is useful when you want to run a subset of recipes or to bootstrap a machine then run a maintenance recipe the rest of the time.

+It is important to consider the security implications of this.
+This effectively allows the chef waiter to run ANY recipe on your chef server once for each request.

+With this in mind the configuration has a toggle that allows you to whitelist the text that you are allowed to post the chef waiter when requesting a custom run.

+The text that you send needs to match exactly what you put in your whitelists.
+The whitelist is a list so many options can be made available.

+See the [Configuration File](#configuration-file) for more details.

 ## Installing

 ### Preferred option